meldissa/p5-scribblebox/README.md

 Due to time constraints, I was unable to apply additional features, in the future I would like to implement the following:

 * A Wishlist functionality to allow users to add products to their wishlist and to be able to revisit this and make a purchase of the products added.
+* Allow users to click on items in the shopping bag to take them back to the products page for additional ease of navigation.

 ## Web Marketing & Business <a name="web-marketing-business"></a>